-On December 15, 2022, G2 filed the Shelf Prospectus with the securities regulatory authorities in each of the provinces and territories of Canada, other than Québec, which will allow the Company to make offerings of up to \$50 million of any combination of Shares, warrants, subscription receipts, units and debt securities.
-The specific terms of any offering of securities under the Shelf Prospectus, including the use of proceeds from any offering, will be set forth in a shelf prospectus supplement.
-The Shelf Prospectus will be effective for a 25-month period, expiring in January 2025.
+On December 15, 2022, G2 filed the Shelf Prospectus with the securities regulatory authorities in each of the provinces and territories of Canada, other than Québec.
+The Shelf Prospectus allows the Company to make offerings of up to \$50 million of any combination of Shares, warrants, subscription receipts, units and debt securities during the 25-month period when it is effective.
+The Company intends to file another base shelf prospectus after the Shelf Prospectus expires on January 15, 2025.